drand/website/docs/blog/2025-01-31-how-many-5090-to-break-sha1.md

 Finally, looking back at the prediction we quoted earlier, can we really find a SHA-1 chosen-prefix collision for less than \$10,000 in 2025?
 Well, not if we want it to finish in 2025 and assume an electricity price of \$0.18 per kWh, and also not using rented GPUs.
 But if we purchase just 2 RTX 5090s at \$1999 each (let’s assume you’re not getting the fancy, expensive versions), and have them running for the 413 days it would take them to find a SHA-1 **chosen-prefix collision** for roughly \$5065 of electricity cost, then we could find one for less than \$10,000!

 Most remarkably, for the basic SHA-1 collision, we can see that in only 8 years, we're down from an attack costing ~110 GPU years to an attack costing ~8 GPU-years in 2020 (thanks to both theoretical improvements & newer GPUs) to less than 2 GPU years nowadays (thanks to newer, much faster GPUs).
-Funnily, this is roughly in line with what Moore’s law would have told us.
+Funnily, this is roughly in line with what Moore’s law would have told us, who could have thought...

 See you all next time, and keep hashing (just not with SHA-1)!